XuchenGuo/df-analyze--public/README.md

 ##### Categorical Target Deflation

+As above, target categorical variables are deflated, except when a target class has less than 30 samples.
+This deflation arguably should be *much* more
+aggressive: when doing e.g. 5-fold analyses on a dataset with such a target variable, each test fold would be expected to be 20% of the samples, so about 6 representatives of this class.
+This is highly unlikely to result in reliable performance estimates for this class, and so only introduces noise to final performance metrics.

-For a single categorical target, classes with 20 or fewer samples are removed.
-This is a low minimum for nested validation, but it avoids folds with too few examples to produce useful performance estimates.
+For the current single-target implementation, classes with 20 or fewer samples are removed.
+This deliberately conservative minimum avoids folds with too few examples while preserving the original single-target cleaning behavior.

 Multi-target classification is handled differently.
 Removing a row because one target has a rare class would also remove valid labels from the other targets,